WIAA D3 boys basketball: Show stops in regional finals for Lakeside Lutheran

 “I feel like it was their ability to hit the open guy,” Veers said.
 “Any little breakdown — like one guy going to play help defense, and then they’re zigging it to the one guy who has a lane.
 That’s the biggest thing, they could move the ball.”

-The ending might have been bad, but the Warriors could still appreciate their accomplishments when the credits were rolling.
+The ending might have been tough to watch, but the Warriors could still appreciate their accomplishments when the credits were rolling.

 “Everyone doubted us at the start.
 We were underdogs,” Uttech said.
 “No one thought we would make it this far.
 Everyone thought we were bottom level, no one thought we would be conference champs.
 Great friends, great memories.
 I’ll never forget this year ever.”